-A Welcome from our Head of School, Irwin Shlachter:
+Welcome from our new Head of School, Irwin Shlachter:

-I welcome the opportunity to meet with you in person, to show you around and to tell you more about the Alexander Robertson School.
+I welcome the opportunity to meet with you in person, to show you around and to tell you our plans for the future of the Alexander Robertson School.
 Please call or email to set up a visit.

 Head of the Alexander Robertson School.

 At that time Scotland had one of the highest literacy rates of any country in the world and education was (and still is) highly valued by the Scots.
 They were also keenly aware of the need to check the power of former British elites if the newly formed republic was to endure as a true democracy.
 For the Church elders the only honorable route into the power structure was through education.